thalib/thalib/_posts/Finance/2016-11-28-demonetisation-learnings.md

 4. Don't do asset allocation in a panic - people are running to make investment in gold, tomorrow govt could ban gold, then what will you do?
 5. Keep up with technology - Learn as the technology evolves, I used mobile wallet payment cab, debit card to purchase, so I was not hurt, but did not suffered a lot.
 6. Bank account for every member of your family (even kids) - open as many number of account with different bank for every house member, If one bank has big queue, I can try with other bank.
-7. Not more than 1 lakhs per bank account, If one bank goes down max amount goes down it 1 lakhs.
+7. Not more than 1 lakhs per bank account, If one bank goes down max amount goes down is just 1 lakhs.